Krien/NVMeBenchmarks/README.md

 # Directory structure

 * All tools are maintained in `.`.
-* paper_data contains paper relevant runs/data
+* paper_results contains paper relevant runs/data
 * All data is maintained in `data` and organized as `data/engine/model_name/namespace_format/operation/concurrent_zones/queue_depth.json`
 * All run fio jobs are maintained in `jobs` and organized as `jobs/engine/model_name/namespace_format/operation/concurrent_zones/queue_depth.fio`
 * Generic/common jobs are in `predefined_jobs`